 - Human Resource Management

 - Collective Bargaining

 Master’s Degrees in Human Resource Management

-Master’s degrees for human resource managers, directors and specialists are designed to prepare students to take on more strategic roles in an organization and to ensure that their contributions support and advance the organization’s mission.
+Master’s degrees in human resources are designed to prepare students to take on more strategic roles in an organization and ensure that their contributions support and advance the organization’s mission.